Read Mapping Near Non-Volatile Memory: : Microscopic View

 \subsection{Data Representation}

 Each input \ssq\ and the \srg\ itself represent character strings over the alphabet \{A, G, C, T\}.
 Conventional bioinformatics formats such as FASTA~\cite{fasta} encode each letter from such alphabets of bases by single-letter ASCII codes.
 However, TCAM arrays conduct the search at bit granularity.
 Therefore, \arch\ needs to translate {\em base character} mismatches to {\em bit} mismatches.
 To this end, \arch\ adopts an encoding which renders the very same number of mismatched bits for a mismatch between any two base characters.
-This would not be the case, if each base character in \{A, G, C, T\} is encoded by simply using 2 bits (i.e., some base character mismatches would result in 1-bit, others, in 2-bit differences). \arch's encoding uses 3 bits per base character, where any two 3-bit code-words differ by exactly 2 bits, such as \{111, 100, 010, 001\}.
+This would not be the case, if we encoded each base character in \{A, G, C, T\} by simply using 2 bits: a base-mismatch would sometimes cause a 2-bit mismatch (e.g., when comparing `01' to `10'); other times, a single-bit mismatch (e.g., when comparing `00' to `10'). \arch's encoding instead uses 3 bits per base character, where any two 3-bit code-words differ by exactly 2 bits, such as \{111, 100, 010, 001\}.
 Thereby \arch\ guarantees that exactly 2 bits would mismatch for any base character mismatch.